Are you on the hunt for new ways to drive user engagement on your website?

 According to recent stats, adding rich media to your push notifications could boost click-through rates by around 18%.

 So, why not add GIFs, videos, images, and audio in your push messages to pique audience interest and drive engagement?
+You can consider using a video editor to spice up your media.

 Of course, it’s important to remember that some users won’t have the necessary updates installed on their mobile devices to handle rich media.